BRINGING THE GREEN ECONOMY TO LIFE

 Sustainability Project Design & Proposal Writing: One of the greatest challenges to launching a sustainability project is finding funding.
 Most new efforts begin with few or no resources, and it is especially difficult to devote the time required for a successful launch, especially if those involved do not have sources of income.
 New ideas are not always feasible or practical and they do not automatically succeed, however good they are.
 One of the most daunting challenges faced by startups is identifying the need and a target audience.
 The funding environment is a complicated and highly competitive one, and proposals need to be written to pique the interests and satisfy the demands of funders.

-SSRF offers instruction and consulting in project design and proposal writing, based on the staff’s many years of experience and success in launching projects and writing successful grants.
+Advising and collaboration.
+SSRF staff are available to consult with interested educators, parents and students in designing a sustainability studies curriculum tailored to specific needs, working with teachers and faculty.
+SSRF staff are available to offer classes, workshops and consultation to assist in designing sustainability projects and finding funding to support them, based on the staff’s many years of experience and success in launching projects and writing successful grants.
 We encourage projects with social well-being in mind, but can also teach and advise on new sustainability startups.
-You can find a curriculum sample here.